rollbear/trompeloeil/docs/CookBook.md

 ```

 If you have multiple translation units, you can define the
-`TROMPELOEIL_USER_DEFINED_COMPILE_TIME_REPORTER` preprocessor definition which causes the
+`TROMPELOEIL_USER_DEFINED_COMPILE_TIME_REPORTER` preprocessor macro which
-`<trompeloeil.hpp>` header to automatically generate the following `extern` statement:
+makes the `<trompeloeil.hpp>` header to automatically generate the following
+`extern` statement:

 ```Cpp
 extern template struct trompeloeil::reporter<trompeloeil::specialized>;
 ```

-This preprocessor definition can be added to your unit test code via your build system to make this
+This preprocessor definition can be added to your unit test code via your build
-more transparent to your code.
-This definition provides the ability to define a compile-time
+system to make this less intrusive to your code.
+This definition provides the
-reporter without being required to insert code into multiple, existing translation units.
+ability to define a compile-time reporter without being required to insert code
+into multiple, existing translation units.

-The old (legacy) requirement was that the `extern` statement above had to be explicitly declared in
+The old (legacy) requirement was that the `extern` statement above had to be
-every translation unit, which is tedious.
-However, this is still a functional alternative if you
+explicitly declared in every translation unit, which is tedious.
+However, this
-can't define the preprocessor directive at the build system level for whatever reason.
+is still a functional alternative if you can't define the preprocessor directive
+at the build system level for whatever reason.

 It is important to understand the first parameter
 `trompeloeil::severity`.
 It is an enum with the values